-The Projector View Web Page
+The Presentation View Web Page

 Crowdpurr is currently researching the best way to use our platform with Keynote and PowerPoint and will be publishing official help videos for how to do this in the near future.
 For now, please review the below options that our customers have used successfully.

-The Live Slides plugin can be downloaded and installed into PowerPoint and Keynote.
-It allows embedding of live web pages into slides.
-Responsiveness of the embedded web pages unfortunately can be slow and visual formatting isn't ideal as the embedded page is bordered by the slide, however it does work.
-This is a third party plugin and is property of it's creator.
+Embedding the Presentation View within PowerPoint and KeynoteThe Poll Everywhere plugin can be downloaded and installed into PowerPoint and Keynote.
+It allows embedding live web pages into slides.
+Please be aware that the responsiveness of the embedded web pages can, unfortunately, be slow and visual formatting isn't ideal as the embedded page is bordered by the slide; however, it does work.
+Please note this is a third-party plugin and is the property of its creator.

-Switching Between PowerPoint/Keynote and the Projector View
+Switching Between PowerPoint/Keynote and the Presentation View

 Seamless Switching Between PowerPoint and a Web Browser

-Seamless Switching Between Keynote and a Web Browser
+Seamless Switching Between Keynote and a Web BrowserAn Almost Seamless Transition From Keynote to a Browser

 A smooth transition between Keynote and Google Chrome can also be achieved using the Keyboard Maestro keystroke software for Mac.
 The software can be configured to pause Keynote and activate OS X's app switcher by overriding the CMD+H keyboard shortcut.
 This creates a very quick transition between Keynote and Google Chrome.
-The "Always show toolbar in full screen" setting must be turned off in Chrome to get the Projector View to display full-screen.
+The "Always show toolbar in full screen" setting must be turned off in Chrome to get the Presentation View to display full-screen.

 Crowdpurr is currently testing various ways to integrate PowerPoint and Keynote with our platform and will be publishing our own official "How To" tutorial videos once we've verified a seamless user-friendly process.
-Again, please remember to practice and rehearse your presentation ahead of time to ensure a successful delivery.
+Again, please remember to practice and rehearse your presentation ahead of time to ensure successful delivery.